Letterpress printing: Industrialization

-With the advent of industrial mechanisation, inking was carried out by rollers that passed over the face of the type, then moved out of the way onto an ink plate to pick up a fresh film of ink for the next sheet.
+With the advent of the Industrial Revolution and industrial mechanisation, inking was carried out by rollers that passed over the face of the type, then moved out of the way onto an ink plate to pick up a fresh film of ink for the next sheet.
 Meanwhile, a sheet of paper slid against a hinged platen (see image), which then rapidly pressed onto the type and swung back again as the sheet was removed and the next sheet inserted.
 As the fresh sheet of paper replaced the printed paper, the now freshly inked rollers ran over the type again.
 Fully automated 20th-century presses, such as the Kluge and "Original" Heidelberg Platen (the "Windmill"), incorporated pneumatic sheet feed and delivery.

 Rotary presses were used for high-speed work.
 In the oscillating press, the forme slid under a drum around which each sheet of paper was wrapped for the impression, sliding back under the inking rollers while the paper was removed and a new sheet inserted.
 In a newspaper press, a papier-mâché mixture called a flong was used to make a mould of the entire form of type, then dried and bent, and a curved metal stereotype plate cast against it.
 The plates were clipped to a rotating drum and could print against a continuous reel of paper at the enormously high speeds required for overnight newspaper production.

 This invention helped aid the high demand for knowledge during this time period.

 North American history

 Canada

 Letterpress printing was introduced in Canada in 1752 in Halifax, Nova Scotia, by John Bushell in the newspaper format.
 This paper was named the Halifax Gazette and became Canada's first newspaper.
 Bushell apprenticed under Bartholomew Green in Boston.
-Green moved to Halifax in 1751 in hopes of starting a newspaper, as it did not exist in the area.
+Green moved to Halifax in 1751 in hopes of starting a newspaper, as there had never been one in the area.
 Two weeks and a day after the press he was going to use for this new project arrived in Halifax, Green died.
 Upon receiving word about what happened, Bushell moved to Halifax and continued what Green had started.
-The Halifax Gazette was first published on March 23, 1752, making Bushell the first letterpress printer in Halifax, and eventually Canada.
+The Halifax Gazette was first published on March 23, 1752, making Bushell the first letterpress printer in any of the areas that later became Canada.
 There is only one known surviving copy of the first number, which was found in the Massachusetts Historical Society.